EMDR Therapy

 Connect for EMDR today

+During EMDR sessions, you will typically concentrate on troubling events or memories while tracking a light bar.
+EMDR processing can also occur without lights and eye movements.
 EMDR Processing can also be done without lights and eye movements.
 Hand held tappers, tones, and tapping on one's own body, are all ways to stimulate bilateral processing.
 Your therapist at RAFT Counseling will partner with you to find the best way for you.

 Connect for EMDR today